 The contractor shall notify the City Engineer or his authorized representative 24 hours in advance of video operations.
 The Contractor shall make arrangements for the City Engineer or his authorized representative to be present to witness the making of the video.

-The Contractor shall give a copy of the video (in DVD format) to the City Engineer or his authorized representative for review and approval of the new storm drain/sanitary sewer lines prior to the installation of the road subbase.
+The Contractor shall give a copy of the video to the City Engineer or his authorized representative for review and approval of the new storm drain/sanitary sewer lines prior to the installation of the road subbase.

 In the event that any imperfection(s) in any of the new storm drain or sanitary sewer lines is discovered during the review of the video, the Contractor shall correct the problem(s) immediately at his own expense.
 Once the Contractor believes the problem(s) have been corrected, the entire section(s) of pipe (i.e. manhole to manhole or drainage structure to drainage structure) containing the imperfection(s) shall be retesting following all the same requirements as imposed for the original testing.
 This procedure shall be repeated until the pipe segment(s) is approved for acceptance by the City Engineer or his authorized representative.